 Check out its composition

 It is important to ensure the material does not contain harmful chemical components such as asbestos.
-You should determine if the material contains other compositions such as polyurethane, vermiculite, silicate, clay or graphite.
+In addition, you should determine if the material contains other compositions such as polyurethane, vermiculite, silicate, clay, or graphite.

-You should determine what is the highest temperature your material can resist.
-The temperature you are working with will determine how heavy the welding blanket material can be and if it can be used for projects that utilize higher temperatures.
+You should determine what the highest temperature your material can resist is.
+The temperature you are working with will determine how heavy the welding blanket material can be and whether it can be used for higher temperatures projects.

 The size of your welding blanket is also an important factor to consider.
 The blanket should be big enough to cover your work area.
-It is down to personal preference, however, if you need a bigger blanket then look for blankets in bigger sizes such as 3×3 feet.
+But, again, it is down to personal preference.
+However, if you need a bigger blanket, look for blankets in bigger sizes, such as 3×3 feet.

 Materials like fiberglass tend to feel harsher because it easily hardens up.
 Although it can be soft enough to be used as a fabric, it can still feel quite coarse.
 You can always go with a softer material if you have sensitive skin.
 Stiff materials can also be difficult to roll.